The Moon Money Tokens

 Apollo 15 was the first mission to carry and use the lunar rover, which is what this token commemorates.
 We can be sure that this is an Apollo 15 token because an original unopened store card (see image in introduction section above) has been discovered as evidence.

-All discovered to date are copper and are the size of a penny (¾" / 20mm).
+Most discovered to date are copper and are the size of a penny (¾" / 20mm).
 It should also be noted that a couple of error struck examples of this token have been discovered.
 These were double struck, which widened and flattened the finished token.
+It has also been seen rarely in a proof-like A very few have been found in silver and look to be proof-like strikes but struck on a thicker planchet. version on a thicker planchet.

 Swiss Cheese Nickel